ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 #### `.Branch()`
 `.Branch()` is not actually a decorator, like `.BranchOut()`, but a handler that splits the message handler chain into two ore more message handler chains.
 The branches are invoked "softly parallel", which means that if the first branch does only CPU intensive work for seconds, the other branches will not get their message delivered until the first branch is done.
 If the first branch awaits I/O, the next branch will start, and so on.
 The feedback chain is intact through Branch, so if one of the branches throws an exception which is not handled, it is passed up the chain and can potentially prevent other branches to complete.
-If there is no FireAndForget, the publisher can await the delivery of the message to all branches.
+If there is no FireAndForget, the publisher is able to await the delivery of a message to all branches.

 ##### Overloads
 ```csharp